RobustIntellingence/Robust-Intellingence/README.md

 Remove single points of failure.

 ### ⚡ High Performance
-Built on Solana for speed and scalability.
+Built on Eth base for speed and scalability.

 ### 🧠 Adaptive Defense System
 Evolves to handle new threats.